 - Dive into local history with a cultural tour of Scotland

 6. Glen Coe

-It is a must see and therefore it’s no wonder the spectacular location is used so much in movies!
+It's a must-see destination, so it’s no wonder that this spectacular location is such a popular filming spot.
 And Harry Potter was no exception.
-Glen Coe’s mountains and scenic valley were used in many shots across the different films.
+Glen Coe’s mountains and stunning valley scenery have featured in many shots across the different films.

 - Take the wheel on a self-drive tour of Scotland to travel at your own pace